-My name is Angela, I am a Licensed Professional Counselor and Certified EMDR Therapist at The Banyan Tree Center in Athens, Georgia.
-I work with teens and adults navigating trauma, PTSD, anxiety, depression, relationship struggles, faith questions, and major life transitions.
-I see clients via telehealth and in person in Athens on a limited basis, and I offer therapy in English, German, and Spanish.
+My name is Angela Bryan, and I am a Licensed Professional Counselor and Certified EMDR Therapist at The Banyan Tree Center in Athens, Georgia.
+I work with adults, children, and teens navigating trauma, PTSD, CPTSD, anxiety, OCD, behavioral challenges, depression, relationship challenges, faith questions, burnout, and major life transitions.
+I offer therapy in English, German, and Spanish through telehealth and on a limited in-person basis.

 Background and Credentials